raerickson/football_book_code/README.md

 # Football Analytics with Python and R code

 This repository contains code for the book _Football Analytics with Python and R_ by Eric Eager and Richard Erickson.
-The repository contains two files for each chapter, a Python file that ends in `*.py` and an R file that ends in `*..
+The repository contains two files for each chapter, a Python file that ends in `*.py` and an R file that ends in `*.R`.
-The Preface only includes R code because we use R to create the figures in this chapter and the code is not included in the book.
+The Preface only includes R code because we used R to create the figures in this chapter and the code is not included in the book.
 Likewise, Chapter 9 only includes R code because the example code was not used in the book.
-The few lines of code from Appendix A are not included because this linear are trivial to write from the book.
+The few lines of code from Appendix A are not included because these code are linear and trivial to write from the book.

 **Note:** Line breaks differ in these files compared to the book because code was not limited by page width.